Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

-blind and farbfeld solve completely different problems. farbfeld solves to problem of storing pictures in a simply way that can easily be viewed and editored. blind does not try to solve the problem of storing videos, video takes a lot of space and need compression designed especially for video or three-dimensional raster images.
+blind and farbfeld solve completely different problems. farbfeld solves to problem of storing pictures in a simply way that can easily be viewed and edited. blind does not try to solve the problem of storing videos, video takes a lot of space and need compression designed especially for video or three-dimensional raster images.
 Compressed video cannot be efficiently edited because compression takes too long.
 Instead blind solves the problem of